TheRenegadeCoder/SnakeMD/docs/docs/low-level-api.rst

 by blocks, there are opportunities where invalid markdown can be generated.
-In an attempt to provide a method of verifying the structure of the markdown, a :code:`verify()`` method has been provided for all elements.
-The result of a call to :code:`verify` is a verification object which is defined as folows:
+In an attempt to provide a method of verifying the structure of the markdown, a :func:`verify` method has been provided for all elements.
+The result of a call to :func:`verify` is a verification object which is defined as folows:

-.. autoclass:: snakemd.generator.Verification
+.. autoclass:: snakemd.Verification
    :members:
    :undoc-members:
    :show-inheritance: